dylstar135/dylstar135/README.md

 Lets code together, feel free to reach out for collaberations,questions, or just to share your own adventures.

-- 🌱 I’m currently cementing my knowledge of JavaScript,HTML, and CSS by buuilding projects I enjoy.
+- 🌱 I’m currently cementing my knowledge of JavaScript,HTML, and CSS by building projects I enjoy.
 Started to learn PEGA
 - 🤔 I’m always looking for help and advice on how to improve in the ever changing world of tech
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: **Winner of SMTV lives Wonkey Donkey ( for those who remember it).....SquareHare**